 The reason that “sustainable” brands are often used as examples of great positioning is that they’re often very focused and make a really good job of telling a consistent story.
-We kind of think this is why the concepts of “brand positioning” and “brand purpose” have conflated somewhat in recent years.
+We kind of think this is why the concepts of “brand positioning” and “brand purpose” have blurred somewhat in recent years.
 You can read what we think about this here.

 How do you articulate a brand positioning?